 US President Joe Biden ends re-election bid, endorses running mate Kamala Harris

-The announcement followed growing calls from within the Democratic Party for the 81-year-old to step aside amid rising concerns about his fitness.
+The announcement followed growing calls from within the Democratic Party for the 81-year-old to step aside amid concerns whether he was fit enough for the role.

 United States President Joe Biden dropped out of the race for re-election on Sunday, amid mounting pressure from within the Democratic Party for him to end his campaign.